jvanderberg/Kicad-jlcpcb-example/README.md

 # JLCPCB KiCad Integration Example

-This repository is a small 5V DC-DC power supply, created in KiCad and designed to integrate with JLCPCB.
+This repository is a two layer 5V DC-DC power supply, created in KiCad and designed to integrate with JLCPCB.
+The power supply was just a test board I created, it should not be used for anything meaningful, but you could use this project as a template for new projects or just to test submitting to JCLPCB, and just delete the board unordered when you are done.

 ## Installing Libraries/Plugins